aleygues/ec-assignment/README.md

     };

 You **don't need** to create a new container.
 In fact the container to upload output files will be automatically created if it does not exist.

+If you want to know more about how Object Storage service works, check out [the documentation](https://console.ng.bluemix.net/docs/services/ObjectStorage/index.html).

 ## Step 4: prepare processor functions